 Who likes to have multiple remotes for one system?
 Not us!
-Thankfully, there is a way to simplify the control of your entertainment equipment, including your soundbar, through your TV remote.
+Thankfully, there is a way to simplify the control of your entertainment equipment, including your soundbar.

-We’ll walk you through the steps on how you can do just that, generally, and then we’ll proceed with the specific steps per brand.
+In this guide, we’ll lay out all the steps on how you can control your soundbar volume and more with a TV remote, as well as the specific steps per brand.
 Let’s begin:

-Control Your Soundbar with a Remote: Universal Steps
+How to Control Your Soundbar with a Remote: Universal Steps (Volume & More)

 1. Find the compatible connection for both devices.

-The connection ports are usually found at the back of your devices, or occasionally on the side.
-Take a look at what connections your TV and soundbar offer.
-Most have HDMI ARC nowadays, but just in case yours does not, optical is still a good alternative.
+You can usually find them at the back, or occasionally on the side.
+Most have HDMI ARC nowadays, but optical is still a good alternative.

 2. Connect the corresponding cable to both devices.

-The cables should be provided with your purchase, but any HDMI labeled as a standard 2.0 or higher will work.
+The cables should be provided with your purchase.
+Any HDMI labeled as a standard 2.0 or higher will work with any device.
 As for a digital optical cable, they should all be compatible with your soundbar.
-Just remember to insert it all the way until you hear a click.

-You can use the separate remotes or the control panels on the devices, if applicable, for this step.
+For this step, you can use the remote or the control panels on the devices.